craft-b/CS_361_Portfolio_Project/README.md

 # CS_361_Portfolio_Project
 Person Generator Desktop App using Tkinter GUI

-This project contains microservices for person generator (refactored version) and life generator.
+This project contains microservice (person generator) that outputs a given number of street addresses for the selected state  and a microservice (life generator) that outputs the top toys for a selected category.
+“Top” means highest rating combined with highest number of reviews.

 Each microservice can operate independently and can communicate asynchronously through a set of queues.